mikavilpas/blink-ripgrep.nvim/README.md

             -- (if the word is shorter than this, the search will not start) prefix_min_len = 3,

-            -- The number of lines to show around each match in the preview window.
-            -- For example, 5 means to show 5 lines before, then the match, and -- another 5 lines after the match. context_size = 5,
+            -- The number of lines to show around each match in the preview -- (documentation) window.
+For example, 5 means to show 5 lines -- before, then the match, and another 5 lines after the match. context_size = 5,

             -- The maximum file size that ripgrep should include in its search.